mach-kernel/xpenz/README.md

 ## TODO

-- implement ability to pay out groups of approved expenses
-- invite new user via email and specify role
+- invite new user via email
 - add ability for user, accountant, superAccountant to edit expense
-- add ability for accountant and superAccount to pay expenses and lump them by category (assume fee by default)
-- add confirm or warning when missing receipt
 - show expenses that are already reimbursed in collapsed section

 Stretch: